Find a Yacht

 Places to Stay

 Charters are traditionally Saturday to Saturday, particularly during the peak seasons in the midst of summer (July and August).
 If your flight options don’t allow you to fly in and out on a Saturday, you might need somewhere to stay for a night or two at the start or end of your holiday.
-Hotels are, remarkably, scarce near Lefkas town and marina, so it is worth booking as early as possible, but we can recommend the following hotels in the area:
+Hotel rooms are reasonably scarce near Lefkas town and marina, so it is worth booking as early as possible, but we can recommend the following hotels in the area:

 Hotel Lefkas *** – c. £55 for a double room – this hotel is one of the biggest in Lefkas old town, with over 100 rooms, all done up to a decent standard.
 Breakfast is included, and triple or family rooms are available.
 You can see the marina from the upper floors in the hotel, and it’s only a short walk to get there.